By St. Gregory of Sinai

 - Only those who through their purity have become saints are spiritually intelligent in the way that is natural to man in his pre-fallen state.
 Mere skill in reasoning does not make a person’s intelligence pure, for since the fall our intelligence has been corrupted by evil thoughts.
 The materialistic and worldly spirit of the wisdom of this world may lead us to speak about ever wider spheres of knowledge, but it renders our thoughts increasingly crude and uncouth.
 This combination of well-informed talk and crude thought falls far short of real wisdom and contemplation, as well as of undivided and unified knowledge.

 - By knowledge of truth understand above all apprehension of truth through grace.
-Other kinds of knowledge should be regarded as images of intellections or the rationals demonstration of facts.
+Other kinds of knowledge should be regarded as images of intellections or the rational demonstration of facts.

 From The Philokalia, "On Commandments and Doctrines, Warnings and Promises; on Thoughts, Passions and Virtues, and also on Stillness and Prayer: One Hundred and Thirty-Seven Texts."